jmayalag/prifi/README_prifi.sh.md

 ```
 cd ./socks && ./run-socks-proxy.sh 8090
 ```
-(you don't need to do this if you run `./prifi.sh all-localhost`, it done for you)
+(you don't need to do this if you run `./prifi.sh all-localhost`, it is done for you)

 ## Running PriFi